 The new Canadian Safe Sport Program Rules will come into effect for national-level participants of all federally funded sport organizations.
 All matters related to the UCCMS will be reported through the CCES.

-NOTE: During this period, the current version of the OSIC and Abuse-Free Sport remain in force and are under the authority of the SDRCC.
+NOTE: The current versions of the OSIC and Abuse-Free Sport remain in force and are under the authority of the SDRCC until April 1, 2025.
 Please visit the Abuse-Free Sport website for more information: www.abuse-free-sport.ca.

 FAQ